Fiserv/developer-studio-support/docs/guides/workspaces.md

 ![Credentials](../../assets/images/workspace_how_to_manage_5.png "Credentials")

   b.
-View MID details by selecting the View button in MID table
+View MID (Merchant Identifier) details by selecting the View button in MID table

 ![MID](../../assets/images/workspace_how_to_manage_6.png "MID")